vikrantmehta123/iitm-pdsa-leet-code/Week 6.md

 **💡 Approach:**

-1. Perform *inorder traversal* on the tree.
+1. Do *inorder traversal* on the tree.
 2. Check if the result is *sorted* by comparing each element with the previous one.

 If the list is sorted, the tree is a valid BST.
 If not, it's invalid.